The WordPress.org Plugin Directory

 - Provide support via a free forum

-- Your plugin must be compatible with the GNU General Public License v2 or later.
-We strongly recommend using the same license as WordPress — “GPLv2 or later.”
+- Plugins must be compatible with the GNU General Public License v2 or later.
+If a license is not specified, code will be considered “GPLv2 or later.”

 - The provided Subversion repository must be used for functional WordPress plugins only.

 - Copyright and Trademark law must be respected.

 - The plugin and developer must not do anything illegal, dishonest, or morally offensive.
 This includes spamming or harassment.

 Alert: All plugins and developers must comply with our Detailed Plugin Guidelines.

 If you’re just getting started, it helps to know how to submit your plugin, use SVN, and so on.